sjmikler/codingame-pro-mode/README.md

 > Synchronization feature does not work

-This means the extension cannot access the local file system because File System Access API is not available.
+This usually means the extension cannot access the local file system because File System Access API is not available.

 * If you are using a Chromium-based browser like Brave, you may need to manually enable the API by navigating to `chrome://flags/#file-system-access-api` and enabling the flag.
 * If you are using Firefox, most likely you won't be able to use the synchronization feature.